tekwiz/apollo/README.markdown

 Integration with ActiveRecord
 -----------------------------

-Workflow library can handle the state persistence fully automatically.
-You only need to define a string field on the table called `workflow_state` and include the workflow mixin in your model class as usual:
+Apollo library can handle the state persistence fully automatically.
+You only need to define a string field on the table called `apollo_state` and include the apollo mixin in your model class as usual:

     class Order < ActiveRecord::Base
-      include Workflow
+      include Apollo
-      workflow do
+      apollo do
         # list states and transitions here
       end
     end

 On a database record loading all the state check methods e.g.
 `article.state`, `article.awaiting_review?` are immediately available.
-For new records or if the workflow_state field is not set the state defaults to the first state declared in the workflow specification.
+For new records or if the apollo_state field is not set the state defaults to the first state declared in the apollo specification.
 In our example it is `:new`, so `Article.new.new?` returns true and `Article.new.approved?` returns false.

 At the end of a successful state transition like `article.approve!` the new state is immediately saved in the database.

-You can change this behaviour by overriding `persist_workflow_state` method.
+You can change this behaviour by overriding `persist_apollo_state` method.

-### Custom workflow database column
+### Custom apollo database column

 [meuble](http://imeuble.info/) contributed a solution for using custom persistence column easily, e.g. for a legacy database schema:

     class LegacyOrder < ActiveRecord::Base
-      include Workflow
+      include Apollo

-      workflow_column :foo_bar # use this legacy database column for
+      apollo_column :foo_bar # use this legacy database column for
                                # persistence
     end